1282.00 Neuropsychological Evaluations Policy

 - Licensed as a psychologist in New York State; and

 - One year of supervised professional post-doctoral experience in the administration and interpretation of neuropsychological evaluations.

-Approval of neuropsychologist to conduct evaluations for ACCES-VR will be done through the central office Bureau of Provider Review.
+Approval of neuropsychologist to conduct evaluations for ACCES-VR will be done through the Central Office Provider Review Unit.

 There are a variety of tests available to neuropsychologists for assessment.
 The specific types of tests that are used by neuropsychologists should be determined by the nature of the person's injury and the context of the testing.
 Reports received from neuropsychological evaluations should include:

-- Consumer background, including family situation, medical and pre trauma history, history since injury, and current status;
+- Background information, including family situation, medical and pre-trauma history, history since injury, and current status;

 - Interview summary;